inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 ..
 The transmission of ``background-3`` starts before the high priority frame arrives at the MAC.

 The Ethernet MAC in ``host1`` starts transmitting ``background-3``.
 During the transmission, a time-sensitive frame (``ts-1``) arrives at the MAC.
 The MAC interrupts the transmission of  ``background-3``; in the animation, ``background-3`` is first displayed as a whole frame, and changes to ``background-3 frag-0 progress`` when the high priority frame is available.
 Then there is the high priority frame transmission and then the remaining fragment of background-3 (frag1)./After transmitting the high priority frame, the remaining fragment of background-3 (frag1) is transmitted.**TODO**

+so

+- the background-3 frame is updated three times
+- first it starts sending as a complete unfragmented frame
+- when the time sensitive frame arrives at the Ethernet MAC, background-3 becomes background-3 frag-0:progess
+- actually, the Ethernet MAC immediatelly stops transmitting the frame; background-3 frag-0 is very short, it is just an FCS at the frame's end.
+The end of fragment 0 is background3-frag0:end
+- these updates are present on all displays which displays the frame on the fly, i.e. the packet log, the animation, and the sequence chart.
+These contain the whole unfragmented frame, and the two fragments as well.
+The frame is written to the PCAP file after the transmission, so it contains background3 as it was sent, not how the MAC thought it would send it at the time

+In some inspectors, frames are displayed as they happen in the simulation.
+These inspectors include the animation and the packet log in Qtenv, and the event log file/sequence chart tool.
+In these the background3 frame is notified/logged/displayed/recorded three times:

+- at the start of transmission, when the MAC still intended to send the frame unfragmented (background3:start)
+- when the time sensitive frame arrives at the Ethernet MAC; the frame becomes background3-frag0:progess (the MAC actually stops transmitting the frame sending an FCS)
+- the end of background3-frag0

+So from the packet log and the sequence chart it might seem that a 1200B packet was sent, as it was logged.
+This can be confusing, but it's actually the proper operation of the packet log and the sequence chart tool.

+However, the frames are recorded in the PCAP file after the transmission in the simulation, so that the 1200B frame is not present there./only the two fragments

 .. **V2** In the animation, background 3 is displayed as a whole frame (as opposed to a fragment) at first, because the MAC plans to transmit it in one go.
 Then the ts-0 frame becomes available, and the transmission is interrupted; the frame in the animation changes to background3 frag0.
 After an interframe gap period, the ts-0 frame is sent.
 Then the remaining fragment.of background 3.